merative/acd-containers/src/pages/installing/installing.md

 4. Update the global image pull secret with the updated credentials:

-   `oc set data secret/pull-secret -n openshift-config --from-file=.dockerconfigjson`
+   `oc set data secret/pull-secret --namespace openshift-config --from-file=.dockerconfigjson`

 5. Monitor the node status using the command: